floss1138/dxMagic/README.md

 ## USING dx_extract
 dxMagic is watch folder based.  dx_extract.pl will create the necessary folder structure when run (if not already present).
 Edit the header of the script as necessary to create the desired folders.
 The defaults begin with *dx_* to show they belong to dxMagic and end in *_watch* if this is a trigger folder.
-Defaults are: dx_extract_watch folder is for the dxx or dxf files to be parsed. dx_pass is where successfully processed files are moved to. dx_fail is for files which failed (valid file name but invalid content). dx_attout is the resulting attout.txt files, keeping the same name but with a new extension.
+Defaults are: dx_extract_WATCH folder is for the dxx or dxf files to be parsed. dx_pass is where successfully processed files are moved to. dx_fail is for files which failed (valid file name but invalid content). dx_attout is the resulting attout.txt files, keeping the same name but with a new extension.